rmsrosa/rode_convergence_euler/docs/src/examples/08-earthquake.md

 end
 ````

-The time interval is defined by the following end points
+The time interval is defined by the following end points:

 ````@example 08-earthquake
 t0, tf = 0.0, 2.0